 - 1. REGULAR AND PROMPT attendance is expected at all classes and clinical experiences. - Students are expected to attend all theory classes.
 If the theory course has a lab component, students are expected to attend these labs as they will be part of the final theory course grade.
 Missing labs could cause the student to fail the course. - 3.
-Tardy is defined as the time at which the instructor takes roll call. - 4.
+Late to class is defined as any time after the scheduled start time for the class. - 4.
 All students should report personal illnesses or exposure to communicable diseases to his/her instructor immediately.
 On a case-by-case basis, the instructor will determine if a student who is ill or has been exposed to a communicable disease is able to continue to participate in the clinical area. - 5.
 If the student is disallowed from the clinical assignment for any reason, they must leave the clinical area and will be counted absent. - 6.
 In case of inclement weather, the student should listen to the local radio for the announcement or refer to the WNCC website (www.wncc.edu).